linked-planet/ktor-plugins/ktor-client-awesome-logging/README.md

 Projects using this library will incur following limitations on themselves:

-- Must use Jetty engine, as `java-saml` requires servlet classes
 - Uses ktor API marked as `internal`, thus could lead to errors if using a more recent ktor version.
   You might need to fix it yourself.
 Pull requests are welcome ;-)